openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

    completes normally, then the entire ``try`` statement completes normally.
    Otherwise, the ``try`` statement completes abruptly.

 #.
-If no ``catch`` clause can handle the *exception* or *error*, then those
+If no ``catch`` clause can handle an *exception* or an *error*, then those
    propagate to the surrounding scope.
-If the surrounding scope is a function, method or constructor, then the execution depends on whether the surrounding scope is a *throwing function* (see :ref:`Throwing Functions`).
-If so, then the exception propagates to the caller context.
-Otherwise, the *UncatchedExceptionError* is thrown.
+If the surrounding scope is a function, method, or constructor, then the execution depends on whether the surrounding scope is a *throwing function* (see :ref:`Throwing Functions`).
+If so, then the *exception* propagates to the caller context.
+Otherwise, *UncatchedExceptionError* is thrown.

 .. index::